SUN1031/SUN1031.github.io/about.md

 <p>I think of myself as <strong>a man leaning on a raft on the vast ocean</strong>-<br>
 standing on something I built, surrounded by possibilties I can't fully see yet.</p>

-I came to robotics because I enjoy watching code cross into the physical world- the moment a machine I programmed begins to move, see, and act on its own.
+<p>I came to robotics because I enjoy watching code cross into the physical world-<br>
+the moment a machine I programmed begins to move, see, and act on its own.<br>
-That moment still feels a little like magic, even after many lines of debugging.
+That moment still feels a little like magic, even after many lines of debugging.</p>

   </div>